openc/openc_bot/README.md

 ### Write some specs

-*Specs are 100% required* :smiley_cat:.
+*Specs are required* :smiley_cat:.
 If nothing else, specs help to explain what you were trying to do with a particular method.
+We encourage all Bot authors to take the time to write specs, as it pays off in the long run.

-Seeing as scraping involves retrieving resources it's best to be careful when writing specs that you *don't request files from the web every time they run*, otherwise you might find yourself getting blocked!
+Given scraping involves retrieving resources you should be careful when writing specs that you *don't request files from the web every time they run*, otherwise you might find yourself getting blocked!
 You can achieve this by stubbing out the `scrape` method and returning content from the `spec/dummy_responses` folder (see `spec_helper.rb` for details).